 - rs.stepDown(stepDownSecs, secondaryCatchUpPeriodSecs)¶

-Forces the primary of the replica set to become a secondary, triggering an election for primary.
+Triggers the primary of the replica set to become a secondary.
+This in turn triggers an election for primary.
 The method steps down the primary for a specified number of seconds; during this period, the stepdown member is ineligible from becoming primary.

-The method only steps down the primary if an electable secondary is up-to-date with the primary, waiting up to 10 seconds for a secondary to catch up.
+The method only steps down the primary if an electable secondary is up-to-date with the primary, waiting up to 10 seconds, by default, for a secondary to catch up.

 The method is only valid against the primary and will error if run on a non-primary member.